Getting Started with Resources

-The long form name is globally unique for your account across all teams and providers.
-For example: acme/server/i-0d22fb062a6823890.
-The name has 3 parts: the cloud provider account name, the type of resource and the resource identifier.
+The long form name is globally unique for the resource.
+For example: acme/server/us-east-1/i-0d22fb062a6823890.
+The name has four parts: the cloud provider account name, the type of resource, the cloud provider region and the resource identifier.
 The long name is used for API calls to uniquely identify a resource for your account.

 The cloud tag name corresponds to the Name tag defined by you in your cloud account.
 The tag name is used for display in the App for easy identification.

 For any resource, you can attach a PowerDown schedule to control when it should be powered up and down.
 You can override the schedule via the PowerDown App or the PowerDown cli to direct resources to be powered up as required.
 You can also click the on / off toggle to immediately override the schedule.

 If you use an out-of-band (non-PowerDown) means to change a resource via the cloud provider console, API or CLI, then PowerDown will notice the change and update its state accordingly.
 For example, if you start, stop or terminate an instance from the AWS console or make changes to an Auto Scale min/max/desired setting, PowerDown will soon notice the change and update the dashboard.

 If the resource has an attached PowerDown schedule that requires that the resource be powered up and you have manually powered down the resource, then PowerDown will immediately power up the resource — negating your manual actions.
 If you need to manually intervene and prevent PowerDown from enacting its schedule for a resource, you can either disable the schedule via the Enable Schedule option in the relevant schedule, or you can temporarily disable PowerDown services for a cloud or for your entire PowerDown account.